 Dr. Madia also became a director of United States Enrichment Corporation, a uranium enrichment company in 2008.
 He is a presidential advisor for Nuclear Science and Engineering at Massachusetts Institute of Technology, and for research at Michigan State University and Princeton University.
 He is also an advisor for EnerTech Capital Partners.
 In 1988, Bill received IUP’s Distinguished Alumni Award.
 Bill and his wife, Audrey, endowed an annual scholarship to provide tuition support for an IUP student.

-Department Office no later than March 13.
-For awards that require an interview, Dr. Elcesser will contact the students soon after spring break.
+Department Office no later than November 3.
+For awards that require an interview, Dr. Elcesser will contact the students before Thanksgiving recess.

 The award amount for 2019–20: Up to $1,220.